Gal Costa: Awards

 In 2011, Costa received the Latin Grammy Lifetime Achievement Award.

 In 2023, Rolling Stone ranked Costa at number 90 on its list of the 200 Greatest Singers of All Time.

 Personal life

 Gal was bisexual.
 She dated singer Marina Lima in the 1990s.
 She had one adopted son, Gabriel.

 Death

 Gal died in São Paulo on 9 November 2022, at the age of 77.
 The cause of death was not shared; she had been recovering from an extraction of a nodule of her nasal cavity and had canceled her show at the Primavera Sound.
 A public viewing of her body was held at the Legislative Assembly of São Paulo on 11 November.
 Costa was interred in the Third Order of Carmel Cemetery in the district of Consolação of São Paulo.
-Multiple Brazilian celebrities paid tribute to her following her death including then President-elect Lula da Silva, Maria Bethânia, Caetano Veloso, and Gilberto Gil.
+Multiple Brazilian celebrities paid tribute to her following her death including Maria Bethânia, Caetano Veloso, and Gilberto Gil.
 She was also honored posthumously at the 2022 Latin Grammy Awards.